Abdulaziz-04/neu-fall22-pdp-hw4/neu-fall22-pdp-hw4/res/SETUP-README.md

 ### Query the value and cost basis of that portfolio on two specific dates

 1. User input "2018-10-11".
-(It will show cost and basis and value together)
+(It will show cost of basis and value together)

 2. User input "2021-09-16".
-(It will show cost and basis and value together)
+(It will show cost of basis and value together)

 ## List of available stock and date
 - List of the valid stock symbol is attached in the Excel file listing_status.csv in this folder.